-On October 22, 2004, the American Jobs Creation Action (the "AJCA") was signed into law and the AJCA contains many tax provisions expected to affect us over the next several years as those provisions become effective.
-We are continuing to review these provisions and their application to some of our businesses to evaluate the effect these changes may have on income taxes included in our consolidated financial statements.
-The AJCA provides for the deduction for U.S. federal income tax purposes of 85% of certain foreign earnings that are repatriated, as defined in the AJCA.
-We may elect to apply this provision to qualifying earnings repatriations in 2005.
-We will commence an evaluation of the effects of the repatriation provision in the second quarter of 2005.
-The AJCA also provides for a domestic manufacturing deduction for U.S. federal income tax purposes.
-We will not benefit from this deduction until the date in the future that the U.S. federal tax losses have been fully absorbed.
-We will continue to apply t he rules under the extraterritorial income exclusion under the AJCA transition rules in 2005 and 2006.
+On October 22, 2004, the American Jobs Creation Act ("AJCA") was signed into law.
+AJCA contains many tax provisions that may affect us over the next several years as those provisions become effective.
+AJCA provides for the deduction for U.S. federal income tax purposes of 85% of certain foreign earnings that are repatriated, as defined in AJCA.
+During the second quarter of 2005, we completed our evaluation and determined that we would not benefit from the repatriation provisions provided by AJCA.
+Although AJCA also provides a special tax deduction related to our qualified production activity income, we will not benefit from this provision until our U.S. federal income tax loss carryforwards have been fully absorbed.
+AJCA's transitional rules applicable to the extraterritorial income exclusion regime will apply to us through 2006.

-In November 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 151, Inventory Costs - an amendment of ARB No. 43, which is the result of its efforts to converge U.S. accounting standards for inventories with International Accounting Standards.
+In November 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 151, Inventory Costs - an amendment of ARB No. 43, which is the result of FASB's efforts to converge U.S. accounting standards for inventories with International Accounting Standards.
 SFAS No. 151 requires idle facility expenses, freight, handling costs, and wasted material (spoilage) costs to be recognized as current-period charges.
 It also requires that allocation of fixed production overheads to the costs of manufacturing be based on the normal capacity of the production facilities.
 SFAS No. 151 will be effective for inventory costs incurred during fiscal years beginning after June 15, 2005.
 We do not expect the adoption of this standard to have a material impact on our consolidated financial statements.

 As previously mentioned, we currently apply APB 25 in accounting for our stock compensation plans.
 Accordingly, no compensation expense has been recognized for employee stock options issued with exercise prices equal to the market price on the date of grant.
 In December 2004, the FASB issued SFAS No. 123 (revised 2004), Share-Based Payment, which amends SFAS No. 123 and supersedes APB 25.
 SFAS No. 123 (revised 2004), requires compensation expense to be recognized for all share-based payments made to employees based on the fair value of the award at the date of grant, eliminating the intrinsic value alternative allowed by SFAS No. 123.
 Generally, the approach to determining fair value under the original pronouncement has not changed; however, there are revisions to the accounting guidelines established, such as accounting for forfeitures.
 We are planning to adopt this standard on January 1, 2006, as required.
-We are in the process of evaluating the impact of this standard on our consolidated financial statements.
+We currently expect that our adoption of this standard will affect our operating results in a manner that is similar to our current proforma disclosures under SFAS No. 123.